 Booker Prize Project Gets Underway

-I’m reading all the books that have won the Booker Prize since its inception in 1969.
+I’m about to embark on an ambitious project: to read all the books that have won the Booker Prize since its inception in 1969.
 That’s 42 novels in total.

 Where did this mad idea originate?

 I was stuck in traffic on the way to work and listening to a discussion on the radio about the announcement of the latest prize.
 The debate focused on why novel X won and novel Y didn’t even though ‘everyone’ except the judges thought it should have.